Tech Products

 SuperSans★★★★★Nov 2025

 Buying an M2 when the M3 was four months out was objectively poor timing and I said so in every thread that would have me.
 The binned GPU in the base model and the slower SSD on the 256GB config are documented facts people ignore.
-Picked one up open box for my wife.
-I keep borrowing it.
-The speakers are better than my Pro's.
+Get the 16GB, skip the 256GB tier, and it's a fine machine at the open-box price.
+At MSRP, wait.

 odog_★★★★★Jul 2024